October 27, 2019

 - Updated CMAs after 30 days including the recent sales

 - The ability to track online buyers

 During the listing appointment, there are a few things that need to be noted which include how long was the agent in your home.
 Eliminate agents who view your home and arrive at a "listing price" within a short period of time.
 Although their price may be accurate, they haven't taken the time to show you how they arrived at the price or how they will market your property.
 A good REALTOR® will take the time to complete a comparitive market anylsis wiyh you.

-A great Edmonton Real Estate Agent will have spent time prior to meeting you, completing research on your home.
-They will have all the necessary information to price your home accurately. (highest possible asking price to attract reasonable offers) The agent will be prepared for anything including objections or concerns you may have.
-They will take the time to complete an accurate CMA, community absorption rate, thoroughly go over their marketing plan and address any unforeseen concerns they may have prior to asking for the listing.
+Real estate agents will have spent time prior to meeting you and completing research on your home.
+They will have all the necessary information to price your home accurately. (highest possible asking price to attract reasonable offers) They will be prepared for anything including objections or concerns you may have.
+They will take the time to complete an accurate CMA, the community absorption rate, go over their marketing plan, and address any unforeseen concerns they may have prior to asking for the listing.
 This is a valuable asset to the hiring experience.

-Were all of your concerns addressed: Pay close attention as the REALTORS® goes through their marketing plan.
-Many of your concerns will already be addressed by a good agent.
+- Pay close attention as the REALTORS® goes through their marketing plan.
+Many of your questions will already be answered.
 Pay attention to what is said.
 If it is mostly about how many homes they personally sold and how quickly, expect them to suggest a lower selling price below the true market value.
 These agents want to get your home sold as quickly as possible and move on.
 If the agent has not addressed most of your concerns.
 This can be a red flag.

 Contact us today for your FREE HOME EVALUATION